daltonh/arb/doc/content/simulation_setup/index.md

 }}
 ```

 Two other options are allowed in string_set.
 A 'global' option means that rather than setting the string variable within the current local code block (see below), the variable is set within the root (that is, global or first-defined) code block.
 This means that even when the current code block is destroyed, a global string variable remains.
-Global string variables are useful for setting generic simulation options, and there are a number of system global string variables that are automatically set for each simulation (see ref: string system variables in src/setup_equations/StringCode.pm).
+Global string variables are useful for setting generic simulation options, and there are a number of system global string variables that are automatically set for each simulation (see ref: string system variables in [StringCode.pm]).
 See the Code blocks section below for an example of global variable use.

 A 'default' option passed to string_set means 'only set this variable if it is not already set'.
 This is useful for determining whether upstream code has already specified an option, and if not, assume a default value.
 When 'default' is specified the set operation is only performed if the string is not already defined.
 So other options used in conjunction with 'default', such as 'global', 'replace' and 'noreplace', have no effect if the string has already been set.
 ```arb